xyeric/koala-diagram/README.md

 # Koala Diagram

-**A diagram tool for programmers.**
+**A diagram tool for programmers powered by [mermaid](https://github.com/mermaid-js/mermaid).**

 ![](./docs/koala.png)

-This is a diagram tool based on the [mermaid](https://github.com/mermaid-js/mermaid) diagram generation library, and [Electron](https://www.electronjs.org/) cross platform desktop apps framework.
+This is a diagram tool based on the [mermaid](https://github.com/mermaid-js/mermaid) library, and [Electron](https://www.electronjs.org/) cross platform desktop apps framework.

 ## Screenshot